 (4) If the subcontractor provides the agreed service outside the EU/EEA, the Supplier shall ensure compliance with the EU Data Protection Regulations by appropriate measures.
 The same applies if service providers are to be used within the meaning of Paragraph 1 Sentence 2.

-6. Supervisory powers of the Client
+7. Supervisory powers of the Customer

-(1) The Client has the right, after consultation with the Supplier, to carry out inspections or to have them carried out by an auditor to be designated in each individual case.
+(1) The Customer has the right, after consultation with the Supplier, to carry out inspections or to have them carried out by an auditor to be designated in each individual case.
 It has the right to convince itself of the compliance with this agreement by the Supplier in his business operations by means of random checks, which are ordinarily to be announced in good time.

 (3) Evidence of such measures, which concern not only the specific Order or Contract, may be provided by compliance with approved Codes of Conduct pursuant to Article 40 GDPR or certification according to an approved certification procedure in accordance with Article 42 GDPR;

-7. Communication in the case of infringements by the Supplier
+8. Communication in the case of infringements by the Supplier

-(1) The Supplier shall assist the Client in complying with the obligations concerning the security of personal data, reporting requirements for data breaches, data protection impact assessments and prior consultations, referred to in Articles 32 to 36 of the GDPR.
+(1) The Supplier shall assist the Customer in complying with the obligations concerning the security of personal data, reporting requirements for data breaches, data protection impact assessments and prior consultations, referred to in Articles 32 to 36 of the GDPR.
 These include:

-9. Deletion and return of personal data
+10. Deletion and return of personal data

-(1) Copies or duplicates of the data shall never be created without the knowledge of the Client, with the exception of backup copies as far as they are necessary to ensure orderly data processing, as well as data required to meet regulatory requirements to retain data.
+(1) Copies or duplicates of the data shall never be created without the knowledge of the Customer, with the exception of backup copies as far as they are necessary to ensure orderly data processing, as well as data required to meet regulatory requirements to retain data.

 (3) Documentation which is used to demonstrate orderly data processing in accordance with the Order or Contract shall be stored beyond the contract duration by the Supplier in accordance with the respective retention periods.
-It may hand such documentation over to the Client at the end of the contract duration to relieve the Supplier of this contractual obligation.
+It may hand such documentation over to the Customer at the end of the contract duration to relieve the Supplier of this contractual obligation.